tonywang0621/noise-robust-time-series-tracking/README.md

 - **Process noise Q:**
   Describes how unpredictable the system dynamics are.
-  A larger \(Q\) implies the state may change more rapidly between time steps.
+  A larger $Q\$ implies the state may change more rapidly between time steps.

 - **Measurement noise R:**
   Describes how unreliable the observations are.